 If you are looking for a summertime adventure, Paris should be your first stop.

-Officially, summer runs from around the 20th of June to the 22nd of September and I’ve got the breakdown of the best things to do in Paris each month including season events, seasonal foods, and more.
+Officially, summer runs from around the 20th of June to the 22nd of September (I have included information on visiting Paris for all 4 months) and I’ve got the breakdown of the best things to do in Paris each month including season events, seasonal foods, and more.

 Paris in June

 The cool thing about the late spring/early summer months is that you have all the usual indoor activities and outdoor sites PLUS all the seasonal programming that takes place in the parks, gardens, and streets.
 The weather stays warm enough for visitors but cool enough that you can still do activities like biking or walking around outside.

 Get all the details: activities, events, seasonal foods, and tips for traveling to the city of light in my Paris in June post.